 Ekseriread more »

 Elwe'kyenread more »

 Erlik KhanA Buriat demon-hunter, ruler of the underworld.
 In some accounts, referred to as Erlik Khan, Irlik Khan or Irlik Khan.

 EsA creator-god of the Ket people.
 He is said to have made mankind from clay, producing men with his right hand, women with his left.
 On occassion, known as Es.

 Esege-Malan-TengeriA sky-god of the Buriat.
 Occasionally referred to as Esege-Malan-Tengeri, Mongol Qormusta Tengu, Mongol Qormusta Tengu, Yakut Tangaro or Yakut Tangaro.

 Giant-Eagleread more »

 Golden Book of FateThe book in which the goddess Ajyst.
 Records each person's life.
-Sometimes identified as Golden Book of Fate.
+Occasionally referred to as Golden Book of Fate.

 Ija-kylread more »